OsherElhadad/WhatsAppApiServer/README.md

 # Getting Started

-* Clone this repository.
+Clone this repository.
-* Open the project with IDE like- visual studio.
+Open the project with IDE like- visual studio 2022.
-* To run this app on your computer please make sure MariaDB is installed.
+To run this app on your computer please make sure MariaDB is installed.
 If not, please download it from here: https://mariadb.org/

 To work with MariaDB using an Entity Framework, we will